-Changing the way you approach your workouts can be great for several reasons.
-By incorporating a Speed day and a Maximum effort, you’ll increase functional movements and potentially increase athleticism.
+Changing the way you approach your workouts can be a great thing.
+By changing your approach in these ways, you’ll increase strength, coordination, and potentially increase athleticism.

-There are 2 reasons to incorporate a “speed” day :
+There are 2 main reasons to incorporate a “speed” day :

-- the ability to lift more volume without feeling like death the next day.
+- the ability to lift more volume without feeling like you’re unalive the next day.

 Force development is a simple theoretical equation –